Fluffy Cheesecake Cupcakes

 Undercooked Center

-Problem: The center of the cupcakes might remain gooey.
+Problem: The center might remain undercooked if not baked long enough.

-Recovery: If the center is undercooked, return the cupcakes to the oven for an additional 5-10 minutes, checking frequently to avoid overbaking.
+Recovery: Return the cupcakes to the oven for a few more minutes, checking frequently until they are set.

 Burnt Exterior